McKean County 4-H Awards

 Award applications are in the folder at the end of this page.

-The 4-H Development Committee awards scholarships annually to both graduating high school seniors and current college students.
+The 4-H Development Committee awards scholarships annually to high school seniors who have graduated as well as current college students.
 There are two specific applications for the two scholarships.

-4-H Scholarship for current 4-H members - Members must be currently enrolled in 4-H and been a 4-H member of McKean County for at least 3 years.
+- 4-H Educational Awards for current 4-H members - Members must be currently enrolled in 4-H and have been a 4-H member of McKean County for at least 3 years.

-4-H Alumni/Volunteer Leader - Applicants must be a McKean County 4-H alumni and/or a current 4-H volunteer leader who has assisted with the McKean County 4-H program for at least 3 years.
+- 4-H Alumni/Volunteer Leader - Applicants must be a McKean County 4-H alumni and/or a current 4-H volunteer leader who has assisted or been involved with the McKean County 4-H program for at least 3 years.

 Presented to a 4-H member each year who demonstrates traits of being an outstanding 4-Her.
 Leadership, dedication, 4-H activities, and project completion are considered.
-Interested members must be at least 15 years of age and have completed three years of 4-H project work.
-Applications, including a recommendation from a 4-H leader, must be submitted by October 1.
-Applicants will be requested to present a brief speech to the 4-H Development Committee.
+Interested members must be at least 15 years of age and have completed 3 years of 4-H project work.
+Applications, including a recommendation from a 4-H leader, must be submitted by September 1 of the current year.
+Applicants will be required to present a brief speech to the 4-H Development Committee.
 The award winner will give a speech at Achievement Day.
-The award winner will receive an embroidered 4-H jacket and a $50.00 U.S. Savings Bond.
+The award winner will receive an embroidered 4-H jacket and a $50 Visa card.
 This is a one time only award.

 4-H Clubs are all eligible to receive these prestigious awards.
 There is no limit to the number of blue ribbons that can be presented.
 Clubs may also be awarded red or white ribbons according to their overall score.
 All aspects of the 4-H program are part of these awards: the number of members completing projects, members and leaders participating in training opportunities, camps, fundraisers, and local, regional, or state 4-H events.
 The more active you and your club are, the higher your club score will be.
 So get out there and strive to be the next Blue Ribbon 4-H Club!